google/deepvariant/docs/deepvariant-details.md

 We have made a number of improvements to the methodology as well.
 The biggest change was to move away from RGB-encoded (3-channel) pileup images and instead represent the aligned read data using a multi-channel tensor data layout.
-We current represent the data as a 7-channel raw tensor in which we encode:
+We currently represent the data as a 6-channel raw tensor in which we encode:

 *   The read base (A, C, G, T)
 *   The base's quality score